zalando/postgres-operator/docs/user.md

 Certificate rotation is handled in the Spilo image which checks every 5 minutes if the certificates have changed and reloads postgres accordingly.

+### TLS certificates for connection pooler

+By default, the pgBouncer image generates its own TLS certificate like Spilo.
+When the `tls` section is specfied in the manifest it will be used for the connection pooler pod(s) as well.
+The security context options are hard coded to `runAsUser: 100` and `runAsGroup: 101`.
+The `fsGroup` will be the same like for Spilo.

+As of now, the operator does not sync the pooler deployment automatically which means that changes in the pod template are not caught.
+You need to toggle `enableConnectionPooler` to set environment variables, volumes, secret mounts and securityContext required for TLS support in the pooler pod.